What is the role of Edge Computing in New Zealand as it relates to the IoT?

 Gaining traction year on year, the Internet of Things (IoT) has rapidly transformed the way the global economy functions.
 It has been embedded into almost everything we do, whether it is urban transport, medical devices, automobiles or household appliances.
-Terabytes of data are being created, analysed and stored in data centres around the world.
+Terabytes of data are being created, analysed and stored in data centers around the world.

 Clear and present challenges